gauravsinha7/IRQA/README.md

 ====

 	Test script is also included with this submission.
-Test script uses Stanford Question Answer Dataset (SQuAD) to ask question and match agent's answer with human tagged answer.
+Test script uses Stanford Question Answer data (SQuAD) to ask question and match agent's answer with human tagged answer.

 		$ python3 QAtest.py